Skip to main content

 kubectl create namespace mon-projet-dev

 Capsule will intercept this request.
-Since you are the owner of a Tenant, it will allow the namespace creation and automatically associate it with your Tenant.
+Since you are the owner of a Tenant, it will authorize the creation of the Namespace and automatically associate it with your Tenant.

 Step 3: Verify Namespace Association

-Once the Namespace is created, you can verify that it has been successfully attached to your Tenant.
+Once the Namespace is created, you can verify that it has been properly associated with your Tenant.

 kubectl get ns mon-projet-dev --show-labels